 These journeys through time often feel completely out of your command—as though you have an automated time-travel device and installed it in your gray matter.
 What’s worse, the engineers seem to have pre-programmed the vehicle to take you back to the worst day of your life or forward to a depressing version of the future, not to the day you performed at your best or ahead to the celebration of your biggest victory.

-Even when we do return to the present, the settings on the machine can seem stuck on “chaos” and “futility.”
+Even when we do return to the present, the machine’s settings can seem stuck on “chaos” and “futility.”
 Given that injury inherently means you’re not where you want to be, it’s easy and natural to focus on what’s difficult and also what’s out of your hands.
 You can quickly lose hope and feel like nothing you do will have any effect on the outcome.

 When you focus on the things you can’t control about your situation, you end up with negative emotions and experiences.
 These types of scripts have likely run through the head of pretty much every injured athlete, on repeat.
 See if you recognize them in your own thoughts and reactions.